Rohland/barky/README.md

     vary-by: [za,us,gb]
     path: ./my-script.sh # each fanned out vary-by result will have the variation passed as an argument, i.e. ./my-script.sh za
     responseType: json
+    # identifier: string | string [] - plucks the values from each result entry as the identifier (should be unique),
+    # if an array of field is specified, these values are concatenated with a : separator
     identifier: id
     triggers:
       - match: .* # catch all (you can match on the identifier field in the result set, and if missing or not set, the vary-by value will be used here (identifier is pipe delimited if multipart))